 - The Queen's Service Order (QSO) and its associated Queen's Service Medal (QSM);

 - New Zealand Bravery Awards;

-- the New Zealand Antarctic Medal (NZAM); and
+- The New Zealand Antarctic Medal (NZAM); and

-- the New Zealand Distinguished Service Decoration (DSD).
+- The New Zealand Distinguished Service Decoration (DSD).

 1.57Besides these core elements, the armed forces and uniformed services also have medals for their personnel, which those agencies administer.
-For a complete list of all the orders, decorations, and medals that are officially part of the New Zealand Royal Honours system, see the honours listed in the New Zealand order of wear , available on the Department of the Prime Minister and Cabinet's website.
+For a complete list of all the orders, decorations, and medals that are officially part of the New Zealand Royal Honours system, see the honours listed in the Order of Wear, available on the Department of the Prime Minister and Cabinet's website.